 10) When exterior repair or alteration of a historic building is proposed, windows should be repaired rather than replaced, whenever possible.
 When replacement of windows is unavoidable, the new windows should match the windows being replaced as closely as possible.
-Characteristics to consider include, the pattern of the openings and their size; proportions of the frame and sash; configuration of window panes; muntin profiles; type of wood; paint color; characteristics of the glass; and associated details such as arched tops, hoods, or other decorative elements.6
+Characteristics to match include the pattern of the openings and their size; proportions of the frame and sash; configuration of windowpanes (size, shape and number of panes); muntin profiles; type of wood; paint color; characteristics of the glass; and associated details such as arched tops, hoods, or other decorative elements.6